 Raw vs. Cooked Vegetables

-Avoid heated fermented foods: salted and pasteurized sauerkraut, amasake, miso (at first), soy sauce, tamari, tempeh and rejuvelac.
+Fermented foods and Candida are not a good combination in general and you’ll want to avoid heated fermented foods: salted and pasteurized sauerkraut, amasake, miso (at first), soy sauce, tamari, tempeh, and rejuvelac.
 You can have unheated fermented foods: fermented young coconut products and raw, cultured vegetables (see benefits listed at the end).

-Several teas are especially healing and antifungal: mathake, echinacea and pau d’arco.
+Several teas are especially healing and antifungal: mathake, echinacea, and pau d’arco.
 Also healing: Burdock and Dandelion root teas.
-Ginger tea greatly enhance digestion.
+Ginger tea greatly enhances digestion.

-Avoid black (caffeinated) teas, fruit teas and teas with citric acid.
+Avoid black (caffeinated) teas, fruit teas, and teas with citric acid as citric acid and candida are another combination to avoid

 Benefits of Cultured Vegetables